 Have you been injured by a defective medical device?
 Every year, hundreds of thousands are injured or killed by these dangerous devices.
 You may be entitled to financial damages for your pain, lost earnings, medical bills, and more.

 Catania & Catania, P.A. has represented injured patients and families in Tampa, FL, for over 28 years.
-Contact our law firm today for a free case evaluation to discuss what we can do to help you.
+Contact our Tampa personal injury office at (813) 222-8545 for a free case evaluation to discuss what we can do to help you.

 How Catania & Catania, P.A.
 Can Help if You Have Been Injured by a Defective Medical Device in Tampa